 “Student case competition is about leadership, decision making, strategic thinking and communication.
 What a great experience for the students!”
 Prof. Kash Gokli, Professor of Manufacturing Practice at Harvey Mudd College.

 The annual competition provides students with experience working as a team to solve supply chain issues that take place in companies today.
 Participants are able to showcase their talent for fellow students, professors and future employers.
-The event was coordinated and chaired by the APICS Southwest District Student Case Competitor Chairs APICS-IE and LMA Consulting Group president, Lisa Anderson and The ACA Group’s Ellen Kane.
+The event was coordinated and chaired by the APICS-IE LMA Consulting Group; president, Lisa Anderson and Ellen Kane.